Shopping from United States? Please visit the correct site for your location.

 Comity is puzzling over one of life’s mysteries: why are people racist?
 Since her mum died of snakebite, Aboriginal yard boy Fred has been her only friend.
-Yet her father’s new assistant plays such cruel games with him… A dangerous fight for justice in the remote outback: this is kind of like an Aussie Holes (with an equally creepy villain).
-Dust, fierce heat, friendship, courage and stellar writing by a truly great storyteller.
+Yet her father’s new assistant plays terribly cruel games with him.
+A dangerous fight for justice in the remote outback: dust, fierce heat, friendship, secrets and courage.
+This is kind of like an Aussie Holes, with an equally creepy villain and truly stellar writing.
 Plus, how can you argue with a first line like ‘The piano arrived too late to stop the sky falling in’?

 - A Carnegie Medal shortlisted novel by Geraldine McCaughrean

 - Geraldine won the 2018 Carnegie Medal for Where the World Ends

 - Geraldine’s novels include The Kite Rider and Peter Pan in Scarlet

 - She has published over 160 books and won a host of major awards

 “A clear-sighted, beautifully written examination of racism and courage.”
 Metro